bchainhub/txms.js/README.md

 SMS can encode 160 7-bit characters into 140 bytes, but even that not all characters represent 1 character.
 Certain characters in GSM 03.38 require an escape character, such as: `|, ^, {, }, €, [, ~, ]` and `\`.

-In Unicode SMS we are limited to 70 characters (or 67 in multipart sms).
+In Unicode SMS we are limited to 70 characters (or 67 in multipart SMS).

 ### Negative №2

-Most of providers are not accepting `invisible control characters and unused code points`; `any kind of invisible separator` and replacing they are them with character `�` `U+FFFD`.
+Most of providers are not accepting `invisible control characters and unused code points`; `any kind of invisible separator` and they are replacing them with the character `�` `U+FFFD`.

-This will make transaction invalid.
+This will make the transaction invalid.

 ### Positive №1

-Modern providers and phones are supporting UCS-2 (is a now defunct character encoding), which is replaced with UTF-16 Big Endian (UTF-16BE).
+Modern providers and phones are supporting UCS-2 (a now-defunct character encoding), which is replaced with UTF-16 Big Endian (UTF-16BE).

 ### Positive №2

-To avoid non-acceptance of certain characters, we are prefixing them with tilde `~` character ([007E](https://codepoints.net/U+007E)) following the 2+2 hex digits converted to Unicode characters.
+To avoid non-acceptance of certain characters, we are prefixing them with a tilde `~` character ([007E](https://codepoints.net/U+007E)) following the 2+2 hex digits converted to Unicode characters.

-Both 2 hex digits will get `01` prefix.
+Both 2 hex digits will get the `01` prefix.

 For example:
-1. We are getting hex `09CA`, which is not valid Unicode character in [Bengali](https://codepoints.net/bengali).
+1. We are getting hex `09CA`, which is not a valid Unicode character in [Bengali](https://codepoints.net/bengali).
 1. We are splitting it into two parts 2+2.
 1. First half we are prefixing with `01` and we are getting `0109`, which will be converted to [ĉ](https://codepoints.net/U+0109).
 1. Second part we are prefixing with `01` and we are getting `01CA`, which will be converted to [Ǌ](https://codepoints.net/U+01CA).
 1. Converted characters we are prefixing with `~` tilde.
-1. As result we are getting `~ĉǊ` string.
+1. As a result we are getting `~ĉǊ` string.

+### Splitting Tx

+For dividing the transactions in the data feed you must use [Line feed](https://codepoints.net/U+000A) character.
+In script normally referred to as `\n` or `\r` depending on the OS.

 ### Result

-Based on this findings you should be able to send CORE transaction (or any other) encoded by UTF-16BE in the modern networks and phones with SMS.
+Based on these findings you should be able to send CORE transactions (or any other) encoded by UTF-16BE in modern networks and phones with SMS.

 Notes:
-- In some cases you need to swap buffer from Little Endian to Big endian.
+- In some cases, you need to swap the buffer from Little Endian to Big endian.
-- Base62 is one of the best tool to convert UTF-16 characters into ASCII.
+- Base62 is one of the best tools to convert UTF-16 characters into ASCII.
 - We are excluding characters from UTF-16 Basic Multilingual Plane:
    - tilde `~` character ([007E](https://codepoints.net/U+007E))
    - replacement `�` character ([FFFD](https://codepoints.net/U+FFFD))